saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

   gateway 192.168.122.1
 EOF
 ```
 The second file is user-data.
-In this file I will reference my public key, so make sure to have a ssh keys pair in your home directory (subdirectory .ssh).
-If not the case generate the key pair now with ssh-keygen.
+In this file I will reference my public key, so make sure to have a ssh keys pair in the directory HOME/.ssh.
+You can generate a key pair with ssh-keygen.

 ```
 ssh-keygen -t rsa